BlockchainCourseNTU/hello-dapp/warmup.md

 ## Play with ERC20 tokens

-Assume that you have some Kovan test ETH in your wallet.
+Assume that you have some Rinkeby test ETH in your wallet.
 Head to [Uniswap](https://app.uniswap.org/#/swap) and swap your ETH with some other ERC20 tokens such as [DAI](https://coinmarketcap.com/currencies/multi-collateral-dai/) (algorithmic stable coin), [UNI](https://uniswap.org/blog/uni/) (Uniswap protocol token), [USDC](https://www.centre.io/usdc) (custodian, reserve backed stable coin) etc.